I was born on 19 April 1998 in the holy city of Amritsar, Punjab, India.

 Thanks to this project, I started receiving a lot of roles for internships, jobs, and other gigs that you expect from a software developer.
 I took only those tasks that didn't require a full-time commitment and started doing freelancing.

 In the fourth year of my graduation, I sat down one day and started to think about where I am going the take my life.
-Am I going the work for somebody else or do something that I love?
-Am I going to do a 9-5 office job or take control of my time and do whatever I want?
-The answers to these questions weren’t clear but I soon realized that teaching - whether verbal or written - is something that I love the most.
+Am I going the work for somebody else for a meager amount of salary or work on something that I love or get paid handsomely as well?

 So instead of taking up the job offer that I was offered at the end of my graduation, I decided to pursue Masters in Computer Science and Engineering.
 I started my post-graduation in 2020 at Guru Nanak Dev University.

-At the same time, I started my freelance digital product development agency, RavSam.
-Since then, I have worked with promising businesses and startups and provided them with Full Stack Development services and Technical Content Writing services for various publications.
+Then came Covid 🦠 and everything changed.
+My classes for my Master's were delayed by over six months.
+This gave me some free time and I thought of starting a digital product development agency, RavSam.
+So, I started reaching out to companies and started working with promising businesses and startups and provided them with Full Stack Development services and Technical Content Writing services for various publications.

 The best way to predict the future is to create it. - Abraham Lincoln